-The Brennan Center for Justice requests to comment orally during the meeting and as set out in a written comment emailed to Commt@fppc.ca.gov.
+The Brennan Center for Justice requests to comment orally during the meeting and as set out in a written comment emailed to Comm\\\t@fppc.ca.gov.
 We support a digital ad archive and offer recommendations on to structure one.

-Sasha Linker

-From: Cynara Velazquez <Cynara@communityengagementresources.com>
+From: Cynara Velazquez <cynara@communityengagementresources.com></cynara@communityengagementresources.com>

 Sent: Sunday, January 10, 2021 11:49 AM

 To: CommAsst

 Subject: Comment to FPPC Commission/Digital Task Force Commission

-Follow Up Flag: Follow up Flag Status: Flagged
+Follow Up Flag: Follow up

+Flag Status: Flagged